PaddlePaddle/PGL/README.md

 <img src="./docs/source/_static/message_passing_paradigm.png" alt="The basic idea of message passing paradigm" width="800">

-To write a sum aggregator, user only need to write the following codes.
+To write a sum aggregator, users only need to write the following codes.

 ```python